 One-third of American workers, from software engineers and researchers to graphic designers and nannies, work independently outside the bounds of traditional 9-to-5 employment.

 It’s part of the most profound shift in the workplace since the Industrial Revolution.
-It’s a shift that is likely to accelerate as freelance or independent jobs, which have increased by 156,000 nationally so far in 2011, continue to proliferate even during a slow economy.
+It’s a shift that is likely to accelerate as freelance or independent jobs continue to proliferate even during a slow economy.